-As per the guidance in Part 4 of Keeping Children Safe in Education 2022, our school recognises two levels of Our staff Code of Conduct policy outlines our expectations of staff and how they should behave. concerns:
+As per the guidance in Part 4 of Keeping Children Safe in Education 2023, our school recognises two levels of concerns:

-- Allegations that meet the harms threshold further details outlined in our Managing Allegations policy - 2.
-Allegation/concerns that do not meet the harms threshold referred to as 'low-level concerns'.
+1. Allegations that meet the harms threshold - further details outlined in our Allegations of Abuse Against Staff Policy Allegation/concerns that do not meet the harms threshold referred to as 'lowlevel concerns'.
 Our staff Code of Conduct policy outlines our expectations of staff and how they should behave.